Home > Resources > How to move iPhone pictures to laptop

 If you are using a MacBook, you can refer to how to transfer photos from iPhone to MacBook.

-4. Locate your iPhone device.
+3. Open File Explorer on your laptop desktop.
 Click This PC on the left sidebar and you can see your Apple iPhone under the Devices and drives section.

 • Select Review, organize, and group items to import to view and check the photos you want from categorized folders, then click Import to transfer them to your laptop.

 6. Once the transfer is complete, disconnect your iPhone.
-You can view the photos and videos transferred from your iPhone in the Pictures folder in File Explorer.

 Note: